nicoleburke/nicoleburke.github.io/_pages/researchinterests.md

 ---
 ## Research Interests

-The broad, theoretical question driving my research: how do variations in early social experience affect social cognitive development?
-I explore this question with three lines of research:

-1. Infant social networks - what is the nature and structure of infant social relationships?
-How does the structure of infant social relationships relate to their early social cognition?
-These projects are apart of my dissertation.
-Click [here](https://drive.google.com/file/d/1d-Tm8r77QaiSwANCAiHFakeVkAqNQn53/view?usp=sharing) to learn more about my measure and initial results.
-See my [Github]() for examples of the kinds of data analysis and visulization I use for these projects.
+In my dissertation, I am exploring infants' and young children's social networks.
+My research both 1) describes the nature and structure of these networks and 2) explores how aspects of social networks relate to social cognition.
+Click here to learn more about the method I developed to quantify young children's social networks - the [Social Network Survey](https://nicoleburke.github.io/socialnetworksurvey/).

+Click [here](https://drive.google.com/file/d/1d-Tm8r77QaiSwANCAiHFakeVkAqNQn53/view) for descriptive data on infant social networks.

+Click [here](https://drive.google.com/file/d/1v8o7w9iSLTE1hMXdv8mg3xUopzN0aBKE/view?usp=sharing) to see how aspects of 3-year-olds' social networks relate to perspective-taking.

+Click [here](https://drive.google.com/file/d/1TSt6TddXh6CSCiBUc03Mw7LfjTLBzsUX/view?usp=sharing) to see how children's Social Networks and Neighborhood Demographics relate to each other.

-2. Language experience and social attention - how does early language experience influence adult's and children's attention to communicative contexts?
-In a collaboration with Jenny Lu, we examine deaf and hearing adult's and children's attention and comprehension of co-speech gesture to understand in what ways early language experience affects social cognition.
+In another line of research, I collaborate with Jenny Lu to look at how langugage experience affects adults' and children's social attention in communicative contexts.
+We examine deaf and hearing adults' and children's attention and comprehension of co-speech gesture to understand how early language experience affects social cognition.
 Click [here](https://drive.google.com/file/d/1oTQo5n0aLHYjWn-XCzM3IlHfJdGK9DmH/view?usp=sharing) to see our initial results.

-3. Cross-cultural variations - how does the socio-cultural context influence children's social cognition?
-In collaboration with Dr. Laura Shneidman, we explore 18-month-old US and Yucatec Mayan infants' word learning and naturalistic action environment.